Repatriation of World War II Artifacts

 2. Investigation

 The materials will be forwarded to the Ministry of Health, Labour and Welfare for investigation.
-Investigation typically take several months, but in some cases may take a year or more to complete.3.
+Investigations typically take several months, but in some cases may take a year or more to complete.3.
 Repatriation

-Consulate-General of Japan in Boston can only accept requests from individuals residing within its jurisdiction, which includes MA, RI, CT, NH, VT, ME.
-Those residing in other areas are asked to contact their regional Consulate office (https://www.us.emb-japan.go.jp/jicc/consulate-guide.html) Should you have any further questions, please contact Consulate-General of Japan in Boston by phone or email.Inquiries
+The Consulate-General of Japan in Boston can only accept requests from individuals residing within its jurisdiction, which includes MA, RI, CT, NH, VT, ME.
+Those residing in other areas are asked to contact their regional Consulate office (https://www.us.emb-japan.go.jp/jicc/consulate-guide.html).